KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 ### Git operations

 By now you probably know the drill to save scripts and register aliases.
-I am going to mention one last script that helps with backing up all the code I write.
-If you have used Git before, you know that there are three steps you have to follow to push your code to your remote repository.
+I am going to mention one last script that helps with backing up all the code you will write.
+If you have used Git before, you know that there are three steps you have to follow to push your code to your remote repository (in simple use cases at least).

 ```
 1. git add .